 Do you have to follow a certain set of rules to be a good homemaker?
 No!
 There are no rules about how to be a good stay at home mom!
+But I do have tips for stay at home moms.
 Here’s how to be a successful stay at home mom no matter what.

 My transition from single to married was fast.
 Even faster than that was my transition from married person to mom.

 I got pregnant with my daughter, who was my first baby, six months after getting married.
 My husband and I lived with my parents for the first year of our marriage.
 We moved into our first home, a tiny two-bedroom house, just a few months before my daughter was born.

 I went from taking care of one room and one person (other than myself) to taking care of an entire household and very needy baby within a very short amount of time.
 I needed to learn how to be a successful stay at home mom, stat.

 What do stay at home moms do?